ankitects/anki-manual/templates/generation.md

 This will ensure the card is generated only if both Field 2 and Field 1 are non-empty.

-## Limitations in older Anki versions
+## Limitations in Older Anki Versions

 The following limitations do not apply to Anki 2.1.28+ and AnkiMobile 2.0.64+.